 The course is run by Edge Hill University and is an accredited programme of the Higher Education Academy.
 Students completing this course will therefore be eligible to apply for Fellowship of the Higher Education Academy.

-There are no formal examinations.
 A range of assessment strategies are employed on this programme, including online tasks, critical reflection on practice, assignments, evaluative reports, case studies, peer observation of teaching, the design of learning activities and the creation of portfolios.
 You will be supported by your academic tutors with academic skills practice and 'formative feedback' on work-in-progress.
 You will be expected to write approximately 4,000 words (or equivalent) for each module.